maxoliverbr/end-2-end-real-time-ml/README.md

 - Monitor the model performance over time
 - Retrain the model incrementally on new data, to quickly adapt to changing fraud patterns.

-But the thing is, building the underlying platform that supports these workflows is no piece of cake.
+But the thing is, building the underlying MLOps platform that supports these workflows is no piece of cake.

-It requires a lot of infrastructure to be setup and maintained, like:

-- Real-time data processing with Spark/Flink/Quix Streams/Bytewax.
-- Model

-So the question is: how do you build a production-ready ML system, without having to hire 100 engineers?
+So the question is:
+> How do you build a production-ready ML system, without having to build from scratch such a platform?

-Let me show you!
+And here is when TurboML comes to the rescue!

 ## The solution

-We will build on top of Turbo ML, a real time ML platform that allows you to quickly build production-ready ML systems.
+We will build on top of [Turbo ML](https://turboml.com/), a real time ML platform that allows you to quickly build production-ready real time ML systems.

 The idea is simple (and brilliant).